-I wanted to get all of that out of the way, and establish my fair, open-minded approach, before I addressed a much more difficult question – what is the best android tablets for making art?
+I wanted to get all of that out of the way, and establish my fair, open-minded approach before I addressed a much more difficult question – what is the best android tablet for drawing?

-You see, there’s a bit of an issue here, in that there are, in fact, almost no good android tablets for making art.
-In fact, there are only two companies I would strongly consider if you want to find the best Android artist tablet on the market today: Samsung and Simbans.
+There are a few good android tablets for making art.
+In fact, there are two companies I would strongly consider if you want to find the best Android drawing tablet on the market today: Samsung and Simbans.

 But I do have another recommendation as well – a little bit of thinking outside of the box, as it were – a pen display tablet (that is, a tablet that plugs into your Android tablet or phone and has its own display screen and pen).

-A bit of extra kit, admittedly, but a solution than can provide a fully first-rate drawing and painting experience on any Android.
+Admittedly, a bit of extra kit is a solution that can provide a fully first-rate painting and drawing experience on any Android.